ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_editorial/README.md

 # Remark for editors: Tracking changes

-Depending on settings made in "WYSIWYG workflow settings", content saving can be blocked if tracked changes managed by the module "CKEditor LITE" module exist in "WYSIWYG" fields of this content or in one of these translations.
+Depending on the feature configuration options for given content workflow status (ex. published), saving progress could be blocked if tracked changes are not validated in the current revision or one of translations.

-In order to unblock the saving,editors must validate or refuse tracked changes where they are present.
+In order to save content for configured workflow statuses, editors must accept or reject tracked changes if those are present,or change the content state.